In the clinic for Feb. 12, 2024

 No Comments

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Mediwound.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Bellhaven, Hemab, Synlogic, Takeda.

 Briefs